mauro3/IVPTestSuite.jl/results/results.md

 A few observations:

-- DASSL.jl seems to be as capable as the Sundials solvers if sometimes slower but also sometimes faster.
+- DASSL.jl seems to be as capable as the Sundials solvers if sometimes slower (but also sometimes faster).
 - For large(-ish) systems, e.g. stemming from PDEs, DASSL.jl seems to
   be the best and fastest choice at the moment because of the patchy support of sparse Jacobians in Sundials. (please correct me if wrong).